chriiiish/aws-cdk-testing/src/README.md

-# Welcome to your CDK TypeScript project!
+# Welcome to the CDK TypeScript project!

 This is a blank project for TypeScript development with CDK.